awsdocs/amazon-connect-admin-guide/doc_source/monitoring-cloudwatch.md

 + **MetricGroup**: **VoiceCalls**

 **ConcurrentCallsPercentage**
 The percentage of the concurrent active voice calls service quota used in the instance\.
-This is calculated by `ConcurrentCalls/ConfiguredConcurrentCallsLimit * 100`\.
+This is calculated by `ConcurrentCalls/ConfiguredConcurrentCallsLimit`\.
-Unit: Percent
+Unit: Percent \(output displays as a decimal\)
 Dimensions:
 + **InstanceId**: The ID of your instance
 + **MetricGroup**: **VoiceCalls**